estree/estree/experimental/pattern-matching.md

 If `test` is `null`, `id` must be `null`.

 ## MatchPattern

 ```js
 interface MatchPattern <: Node {}
 ```

+While a Match Pattern shares similar structures with a Pattern, it is different from a Pattern:

+- Literals or negative numbers are match patterns, but they are not patterns
+- Any expression can be converted to an expression match pattern
+- Multiple match patterns can be joined with `and`, `or` and `with` operators, but patterns can not
+- Unlike array and object patterns, assignment patterns have no corresponding syntax in match patterns

 ## ArrayMatchPattern

 ```js
 interface ArrayMatchPattern <: MatchPattern {
     type: "ArrayMatchPattern";